Safer Sex Supplies

 - Genital tissue is tender and sensitive.
 Using finger cots or gloves can reduce irritation and potential genital tears by covering tough fingers and nails.

-Sexual health safety and support
+Sexual health resources

 - Harborview Medical Center STD Clinic